Isekai Izakaya "Nobu": Aitheria Guard

-He is Captain of the palace guard; thus Hans and Nikolaus' superior.
+He is the Captain of the palace guard; thus Hans and Nikolaus' superior.
 He is also Hermina's husband.
 After being introduced to Nobu by Hans, he instantly fell in love with Nobu's chicken dishes.
-Originally, he was fearful of seafood, specifically squid; before the stories, his great-grandfather told him about a giant squid encounter, and his fear of squid further escalated, when he fought an enemy knight with a squid emblem.
+Originally, he was fearful of seafood, specifically squid, as his great-grandfather told him about a giant squid encounter he had, his fear of squid further escalated when he fought an enemy knight with a squid emblem.
 It is revealed he was raised in the mountains, the exact opposite lifestyle to Hermina's.